31deepti/algorithm-visualizer/README.md

 npm install

 # Start the development server
-npm start
+npm run dev
 ```

-The app will be running at `http://localhost:3000`
+The app will be running at `http://http://localhost:5173/`

 ### Build for Production